 The Oregon Crime Victims’ Compensation Program (CVCP) works to ease the financial burden resulting from crime suffered by hundreds of Oregonians every year.
 As a licensed medical provider, the services you provide to a victim in the wake of a crime may be eligible for compensation through the program.

 For more information, please refer to the frequently asked questions below or call 503-378-5348 and ask to speak to a claims assistant.
 We are here to help.

 - Open All

-- Mail, email or fax itemized bills, insurance Explanation of Benefits (EOBs) and medical chart notes to:
+- Upload through the CVC Portal », mail, email or fax itemized bills, insurance Explanation of Benefits (EOBs) and medical chart notes to:

 Crime Victims Compensation Program

 Salem, OR 97301